 The COVID-19 pandemic has also resulted in significant financial market volatility and uncertainty, including on the market price of our Common Shares.
-A continuation or worsening of the levels of market disruption and volatility seen during 2020 could have a further adverse effect on the market price of our Common Shares.
+A continuation or worsening of the levels of market disruption and volatility seen during 2020 and the first quarter of 2021 could have a further adverse effect on the market price of our Common Shares.